telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 > **Important**
 >
 > Loading full pages, i.e. pages with a DOCTYPE, `html`, `head`, and `body` tags, inside the Window with AJAX is incorrect and is going to cause all sorts of undesired side-effects, including a broken DOM tree, deleted widget instances, and Javascript errors.
+>
+> If the Window has no set dimensions, it is probably going to resize after the AJAX content is loaded.
+This naturally changes the position of the widget on the screen.
+If the Window should be centered, then either [`center`](/api/javascript/ui/window#methods-center) it in the [`refresh`](/api/javascript/ui/window#events-refresh) event handler, or set some explicit [dimensions](/api/javascript/ui/window#configuration-height).

 The example below demonstrates how to initialize the Window and configure its content loading.